 Where to Find & Fix Orphaned Content on Your Website

 Therefore, I had to know how to fix the orphaned content that was staring me right in the eyes.

-To my surprise, I had over 550 total blog posts!
+To my surprise, I had over 550 total blog posts that were orphaned!
 Has it really been that long I’ve been blogging here?
-(The answer can be found on my new about me page.)
+(The answer can be found on my about me page.)

-But what intrigued me MOST was the orphaned content was just over 350 posts.
-(The screen shot here shows I since fixed a few).
+But what intrigued me the most was the orphaned content had over 350 blog posts.
+(The screenshot here shows I since fixed a few).
 Hmm, I wondered?

 Being An Orphan